qmk/qmk_firmware/keyboards/metamechs/timberwolf/readme.md

     make metamechs/timberwolf:prime_ansi

-or for a TBR-B in ISO you would use:
+or for a TBR-B with ISO you would use:

     make metamechs/timberwolf:b_iso